n8willis/opentype-shaping-documents/opentype-shaping-myanmar.md

 #### 2.4: Pre-base reordering consonants ####

-Fifth, all pre-base-reordering consonants must be tagged with `POS_PREBASE_CONSONANT`.
+Fourth, all pre-base-reordering consonants must be tagged with `POS_PREBASE_CONSONANT`.

 Myanmar has one pre-base-reordering consonant: "Medial Ra".